zktx-io/walrus/docs/book/walrus-sites/portal.md

 - `SENTRY_TRACES_SAMPLE_RATE`: If you enable Sentry error tracking, provide the sample rate for traces.

--`SITE_PACKAGE`: The Walrus Site package id.
+- `SITE_PACKAGE`: The Walrus Site package id.
 Depending on the network you are using, you will have to specify the correct package id.

--`SUINS_CLIENT_NETWORK`: The network of the SuiNS client.
+- `SUINS_CLIENT_NETWORK`: The network of the SuiNS client.

--`B36_DOMAIN_RESOLUTION_SUPPORT`: Define if b36 domain resolution is supported.
+- `B36_DOMAIN_RESOLUTION_SUPPORT`: Define if b36 domain resolution is supported.
 Otherwise the site will not be served.

 #### Constants